Artés

+In addition to the main namesake town, the municipality also contains the population entity of Vista Pirineu.

 Location

 The town of Artés is located at the center of Catalonia, at the eastern edge of the plain zone of Bages -commonly known as Pla de Bages.
 The town is in the basin of the Gavarresa river and of its affluent, the stream of Malrubí.

 It is bordered on the North by the towns of Sallent and Avinyó, in the South by Calders and it shares a small border in the West with Navarcles, on the limit of the Llobregat river.

 The town is near the Artés Formation, a unique geological formation that owes its name to its proximity with the town.